eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 `$ install.sh operator -i -o <ingress_domain>`

 The script installs the operator into your cluster, deploys Keycloak, and returns the Keycloak **Access URL**.

-**Note:** When installing on Windows, the script executes and then closes the Git Bash popup.
-To retrieve the Access URL for Keycloak, enter the following command:

-`$ kubectl get keycloaks -n codewind`

 The command returns the following example output:

 ```
 NAME       NAMESPACE   AGE    ACCESS
 devex001   codewind    122m   https://codewind-keycloak-devex001.<ingress-domain>
 ```

 ### 2b.
-Changing the admin password for the admin user
+Change the admin password for the admin user

 You must prepare Keycloak for Codewind by changing the admin password given to the `admin` user in the previous step.